Home Vancouver Monthly Calendar OCTOBER Events in Vancouver in 2022 Vancouver Halloween Events Richmond Halloween Fireworks Night

 Schedule of Events

 In addition to fireworks, the Halloween event at Minoru Park includes a variety of live entertainment.
 Below was the performance line-up for 2019.
-The schedule for 2022 may or may not be similar.
-As of late October, this year’s lineup of performers has not yet been released.
+The schedule for 2023 was likely similar.
+As of mid-October last year, the lineup of performers had not yet been released.

 • 6:45 pm – Pacific Fairytales (with a Disney Sing-a-long)